kyverno/website/content/en/docs/Troubleshooting/_index.md

 3. Consider excluding namespaces

-Use [namespace selectors](/docs/installation/#namespace-selectors) to filter requests to system namespaces.
-Note that this configuration bypasses all policy checks on select namespaces, and may violate security best practices.
+Use [Namespace selectors](/docs/installation/#namespace-selectors) to filter requests to system Namespaces.
+Note that this configuration bypasses all policy checks on select Namespaces, and may violate security best practices.

 ## Policies not applied

 **Symptom**: My policies are created but nothing seems to happen when I create a resource that should trigger them.